soto-project/soto/README.md

 Some services like CognitoIdentityProvider don't require credentials to access some of their functions.
 Explicitly set `accessKeyId` and `secretAccessKey` to "".
 This will disable all other credential access functions and send requests unsigned.

-## Using `aws-sdk-swift`
+## Using AWSSDKSwift

 AWS Swift Modules can be imported into any swift project.
 Each module provides a struct that can be initialized, with instance methods to call AWS services.
-See documentation for details on specific services.
+See [documentation](https://github.com/swift-aws/aws-sdk-swift/tree/adam-fowler-readme-updates#documentation) for details on specific services.

-The underlying aws-sdk-swift httpclient returns a [swift-nio EventLoopFuture object](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html).
-An EventLoopFuture _is not_ the response, but rather a container object that will be populated with the response sometime later.
+Each aws-sdk-swift command returns a [swift-nio](https://github.com/apple/swift-nio) `EventLoopFuture`.
+An `EventLoopFuture` _is not_ the response of the command, but rather a container object that will be populated with the response sometime later.
 In this manner calls to AWS do not block the main thread.
+It is recommended you familiarise yourself with the swift-nio [documentation](https://apple.github.io/swift-nio/docs/current/NIO/), specifically [EventLoopFuture](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) if you want to take full advantage of aws-sdk-swift.

-The recommended manner to interact with futures is chaining.
-The following function returns an EventLoopFuture that creates an S3 bucket, puts a file in the bucket, reads the file back from the bucket and finally prints the contents of the file.
+The recommended manner to interact with `EventLoopFutures` is chaining.
+The following function returns an `EventLoopFuture` that creates an S3 bucket, puts a file in the bucket, reads the file back from the bucket and finally prints the contents of the file.
 Each of these operations are chained together.
 The output of one being the input of the next.

 ```swift
 import S3 //ensure this module is specified as a dependency in your package.swift